hoducha/alarm-on-ac-disconnect/README.md

 ## Features ##
 	- Play sound when AC power is disconnected.
-	- Auto start when you lock your computer and stop when you logged on.
+	- Auto start when you lock your computer and stop when you logged on. (in progress)
-	- Send email/SMS notifications. (coming soon)
+	- Send email/SMS notifications. (backlog)

 ## Install
 Download the executable file in the ** dist ** directory.